-This statement relates to our privacy practices in connection with this Website.
-The Child and Family Agency is not responsible for the content or privacy practices of other websites.
+This Privacy Statement relates to our data protection practices in connection with this Website.
+The Child and Family Agency is not responsible for the content or data protection practices of other websites.
 Any external links to other websites are clearly identifiable as such.

 The Child and Family Agency (Tusla) understands that your privacy is important to you and that you care about how your personal data is used and shared online.
 We respect and value the privacy of everyone who visits this website, www.changingfutures.ie (“our site”) and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.